raviteja-ganta/raviteja-ganta/_posts/2020-12-20- Reformer - The efficient Transformer.md

 Before we start LSH attention, lets discuss briefly how standard attention works in transformers.
 For detailed information have a look at my [Transformers](https://raviteja-ganta.github.io/attention-is-all-you-need-transformers) on transformers.

 We have query, key and value vectors generated from input embedding vectors.
-We match each query with every key to find the similarity that query is a match for query i.e, every position needs to look at every other position.
+We match each query with every key to find the similarity that query is a match for key i.e, every position needs to look at every other position.
 So if sequence is of length L then we need to compute L<sup>2</sup> comparisions using dot product.
 These are called attention scores.
 Softmax is then applied on the result to obtain the weights on the values.
 Now value vector is mulitiplied to get new representation of input.

 Entire calculation can be seen as